SR ASSOCIATE TRIAL JUDGE

-This position performs professional legal courtroom proceedings in the Hopi Trial Court pursuant to the Hopi Code, approved and adopted on August 28, 2012 and implemented on October 28, 2012.
-The duties performed require the individual to conduct hearings and decide cases in a fair and impartial manner to the end that justice may be administered and law and order maintained.
+This position performs professional legal courtroom proceedings in the Hopi Trial Court pursuant to the Hopi Code, approved and adopted on August 28,

 1. Preside over arraignments, pretrial disposition conferences, calendar calls, probation violation hearings, jury and nonjury trials.

 2. Issue search warrants.

 3. Hear and rule on motions; Issue orders.
 Issue criminal arrest warrants.

 4. Find defendants “guilty” or “not guilty” following criminal trials based upon evidence presented.

 5. Issue Emergency Protection Orders; hear and rule on petition for protection orders.

 6. Conduct restitution, aggravation/mitigation hearings, if needed, prior to sentencing, impose sentences after a finding of “guilty” in a jury or nonjury trial.

 7. Assist Villages pursuant to Ordinance 35.